bknopp71/CS5040/README.md

 2. ***data_exploration.ipynb***

-This code performs exploratory data analysis on the silver and non silver mineral image dataset.
-The process visualizes class distribution mineral types and key image characteristics such as width aspect ratio brightness and contrast.
-It then cleans the dataset filters valid samples and prepares the images for machine learning by loading resizing normalizing and formatting them for CNN training.
+This code explores the silver and non silver dataset by generating distribution plots that show class balance mineral types and image characteristics such as width aspect ratio brightness and contrast.
+It then prepares the dataset for machine learning by loading and formatting the images in Keras for CNN training.

 3. ***machine_learning_models.ipynb***